muchem/Vugo-Real-Estate/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ## Prerequisites
-install git to enable git command in terminal
+install git to enable git command in terminal.

 https://git-scm.com/downloads